NICALab/SUPPORT/README.md

 As the network is trained on different dataset of denoising, for optimal performance, one might have to train the network.

+For denoising data with size fo (128, 128, 1200), it took about 30 seconds with one RTX 2080 Ti GPU.

 **2. Train the network**

 Will be updated soon.